 Through Erasmus for Young Entrepreneurs international exchanges, we bring extraordinary people and meaningful business experiences into the lives of young entrepreneurs.
 The exchanges take place within “SMEs Growing in Europe” (SGE 12) project, led by the Chamber of Commerce and Industry Girona (Spain), and co-financed by European Commission.

 Thus, through the “SMEs Growing in Europe” project, part of the EYE Programme, we support young and would-be entrepreneurs from Romania to develop their businesses or business ideas by working with experienced entrepreneurs from other EU countries.
 At the same time, successful entrepreneurs from Romania can share their experience and their businesses can become good practice models for other young European entrepreneurs.

-The new cycle of the SGE project started in February 2018, and by the beginning of 2020, the partners aim to reach out at least 300 young and experienced entrepreneurs from Spain, Italy, Romania, Poland, Greece, Austria, Malta, Macedonia, Hungary and The Netherlands, and support and finance 160 international exchanges.
+The new cycle of the SGE project started in February 2020, and by the beginning of 2024, the partners aim to reach out to at least 450 young and experienced entrepreneurs from Spain, Italy, Romania, Poland, Greece, Austria, Malta, Macedonia, France and The Netherlands, and support and finance 240 international exchanges.

 The enrolled young entrepreneurs have bold business ideas in sectors such as architecture, marketing, 3D graphics, film production, fashion, IT, financial services, education and training, agriculture, and bicycle touring.